outofcoffee/imposter/docs/run_imposter_aws_lambda.md

 - you upload the Imposter JAR file and your configuration files to an S3 bucket
 - you create a Lambda function using the JAR file as the code source
 - you set the environment variables of the function to refer to the configuration path in S3
-- you access the Lambda function via Amazon API Gateway, using the proxy integration
+- you access the Lambda function via a Lambda Function URL or Amazon API Gateway

 ### Prerequisites